Table of Contents

 Note

-2. Select New to create a new configuration
+2. Select New to create a configuration.

-3. Save the new configuration
+3. Save the configuration.

 5. Select a picture with a public link.
 If needed, follow Refresh public links

-6. Select the action Open Public Link
+6. Select Open Public Link.

-7. Append '?pipeline=Code' to get the converted picture
+7. Append ?pipeline=<Code> to the URL to get the converted picture.